rg-3/screenshot.js/README.md

   can be changed to a custom set of keys.
 * Screenshots are kept for the duration of a browser session unless you save them to disk.
 * Screenshots are not uploaded anywhere, and the extension doesn't make any network requests.
-* Screenshots can be viewed, saved to disk or deleted from the extension popover.
+* The 24 most recent screenshots can be viewed, saved to disk or deleted from the extension popover.

 ### Install